bennidi/mbassador/README.md

 Any feature requests and feedback are more than welcome.
 You may suggest improvements either by submitting an issue or by forking the repo and creating a pull request.
 I will try to respond as quickly as possible.

+Sample code and documentation are both very appreciated contributions.
+Especially integration with different frameworks such as Spring, Guice or other is of great value.
+Feel free and welcome to create Wiki pages to share your code and ideas.

 <h2>License</h2>